camray/battleship-rs/README.md

 I'm using this project to learn Rust.

 ## TODO
-- [ ] Initial player setup
+- [ ] Render Player and Enemy version of each board
-    - Each player takes turns placing their ships on the board
-    - Ships are placed horizontally or vertically
-    - Ships cannot overlap
-    - Ships cannot be placed off the board
 - [ ] Player turn
     - Each player takes turns firing at the other player's board
     - Players can only fire at un-fired-at locations